Last Day At Work: The pre-school teacher who’s a child at heart

 “I really like travelling, but I’m so busy working here ... and I still haven’t seen the whole of Singapore, so maybe I’ll travel Singapore too,” she added.

-She is almost childlike in her excitement, a quality that Ms Choo, her good friend, good-naturedly pointed out.
+She is almost childlike in her excitement, a quality that Ms Choo, her close friend, good-naturedly pointed out.

 “She’s very much a child at heart,” she said.
 “When I see her face, I can immediately tell how she’s feeling.”